 Low Blood Sugar Do's

-By Hope Warshaw, MMSc, RD, CDE, diabetes educator, consultant, and member of the CanAm Care advisory board; and Riva Greenberg, diabetes patient-expert, author, speaker, and Huffington Post columnist.
+By Hope Warshaw, MMSC, RD, CDE, diabetes educator, consultant, and Coordinator of the Perrigo Diabetes Care advisory board; and Riva Greenberg, diabetes patient-expert, author, speaker, and Huffington Post columnist.

-There's never a convenient time to have a low blood sugar episode.
-To minimize the disruption to your life and help prevent problems, make these guidelines a part of your diabetes treatment plan.
+There's never a convenient time in your life to have a low blood sugar reaction.
+To minimize the disruption to your life and help prevent problems, try to make these guidelines a part of your diabetes treatment plan.
 If your child has diabetes, apply these same guidelines to help keep him or her safe.

 Reviewed by Hope Warshaw MMSC, RD, CDE 12/13.